Back to Brooklyn: Fall 2023

 Academic advisors will assist students with their individual schedules and answer any questions or concerns.
 Advising sessions can be scheduled on the Navigate app.

 The health, wellness and safety of the College community is our highest priority.
 As the pandemic continues to evolve, the College is monitoring and following the recommendations of the Centers for Disease Control (CDC), the New York State (NYS) Department of Health, the local department of health and all applicable federal, state and local agencies.

 All members of the College community are expected to fully comply with all CDC, NYS and local health department guidelines.

 In response to the COVID-19 pandemic, the College has also developed reasonable and appropriate public health measures designed to prevent, control and mitigate the spread of COVID-19 on campus in accordance with applicable laws, regulations and public health guidance.

 All students and employees are also required to follow the College’s COVID-19 health and safety protocols and policies, which include but are not limited to:

-- Vaccination: All employees and students must be fully vaccinated against COVID-19 and upload proof of vaccination in order to access College buildings or to participate in College-sponsored activities for the 2022-2023 academic year.
+- Vaccination: All employees and students are encouraged to be fully vaccinated against COVID-19 in order to access College buildings or to participate in College-sponsored activities for the 2023-2024 academic year.